-- It has the advance meeting request forwarding feature and controls out-of-office settings.
+- Exchange 2019 has the advanced feature of meeting request forwarding and controls out-of-office settings.

 - Exchange 2019 supports email address internationalization.